thinhbuzz/Il2CppInspectorRedux/README.md

 ### Redux only features

-* Support for metadata version 29 and 29.1, with full reconstruction of custom attributes
+* Support for metadata version 29/29.1/31/35/38, with full reconstruction of custom attributes
 * Proper extraction of static array initializer contents with their correct length
 * Proper support for v27.2+ Il2CppType
 * Fixed support for v24.5